-(12) The Head of School or Director of Centre must ensure that details of all approved charges are included in the Course Profile and in the relevant field in the Programs Database.

-(13) In accordance with the Student Grievance Resolution Policy and Procedure, students who consider that they have been charged a fee contrary to the University policy should, in the first instance, discuss the matter with the Head of School or Director of Centre.
+- (10) All charges for material, equipment or services must be authorised by the relevant Head of School or Director of Centre in accordance with this Procedure, with reference to the Higher Education Provider Guidelines 2023 and the Higher Education Support Act 2003. - (11) The Head of School or Director of Centre must ensure that details of all approved charges are included in the Course Profile and in the relevant field in the Programs Database. - (12) In accordance with the Student Grievance Resolution Policy and Procedure, students who consider that they have been charged a fee contrary to the University policy should, in the first instance, discuss the matter with the Head of School or Director of Centre.
 If the matter is not satisfactorily resolved at that level, a student may provide documentary evidence to the Executive Dean for resolution.
-An appeal against the decision of the Executive Dean or nominee may be made to the Academic Registrar.
+An appeal against the decision of the Executive Dean or nominee may be made to the Academic Registrar via the complaints management system.